 Although I like to think of myself as a multitalented “Renaissance man” of sorts, I must admit that when it comes to drawing and painting, I have absolutely no ability.
 I’m truly pitiful at Pictionary, and I couldn’t paint my way out of a paper bag.
 Or so I’ve always thought.
-Based on what I’ve been reading lately, I could probably produce some fantastic art from the inside of a very large paper bag, as long as it had a pinhole on one side and pretty bright light outside.
+Based on what I’ve learned about the methods of some famous painters, I could probably produce some fantastic art from the inside of a very large paper bag, as long as it had a pinhole on one side and pretty bright light outside.
 All I’d have to do is trace the image projected by this primitive camera obscura.
 According to a controversial theory, this technique—or something very much like it—gave some world-renowned artists a little help as far back as 1420.
 Then again…maybe not.
-Getting to the bottom of this puzzle has been the consuming passion of quite a few artists, historians, and optical engineers over the past several years.
+Getting to the bottom of this puzzle has been the consuming passion of quite a few artists, historians, and optical engineers.

 Without a Trace

 Tracing over a projected image is a straightforward notion, but if you’ve ever tried it (as I have) you probably discovered that getting good results is not as easy as it sounds.
 The easy part is getting the proportions right.
 But lots of things in any image lack well-defined borders, and trying to make sense of textures and the effects of light and shadow while tracing something is quite a complex undertaking.
 If, instead of tracing, I were painting, the challenge would become even greater, as I’d have to carefully match gradations in color—and as soon as I applied a dark paint to the light surface, the image in that area would virtually disappear.
 All that to say: projection or no projection, producing a convincingly realistic drawing or painting takes a lot of skill and practice.
 So if it turned out that one of the great masters from centuries ago really did pull this off, I’d be no less impressed by the final product—and more impressed by the artist’s cleverness.